sm-moshi/cargo-quickstart/README.md

 cargo quickstart my-awesome-project --bin --edition 2021 --git --license MIT
 ```

-This will scaffold a full project with Git initialized, best practices set up, and developer tools ready to install.
+This will scaffold a full project with Git initialized, best practices set up, and documentation templates ready to go.

 ⸻

 ## 📚 Why cargo-quickstart?

-While `cargo new` and `cargo-generate` are powerful, `cargo-quickstart` aims to offer **fast, reproducible, and opinionated** project setups without manual boilerplate, ideal for teams and solo developers alike.
+While `cargo new` and `cargo-generate` are powerful, `cargo-quickstart` offers **fast, reproducible, and opinionated** project setups without manual boilerplate, ideal for teams and solo developers alike.

 ⸻